Day after day, for years, I would tell myself, “This is the day. Today I start eating right and working out.”

 So here I am, July 2017, down 100 pounds and feeling happy and healthy.
 My goal is to lose 40-5o more pounds or to get to a point where I’m happy and confident in my own body.

 Looking back 10 months and 100 pounds ago it seems so easy.
 Why didn’t I do it sooner?
-I think you have to find your reason why, and be ready to make the changes necessary to achive your goal.
+I think you have to find your reason why, and be ready to make the changes necessary to achieve your goal.
 It won’t just happen, and there is no instant gratification and no secret formula.
 It’s day by day.
 Not focusing on what you want, but instead, why you want it.